Tyshawn Jones: Early life

-Born in Manhattan, New York Jones grew up splitting his childhood between New Jersey and The Bronx, New York.
+Born in Manhattan, New York Jones grew up splitting his childhood between New Jersey and The Bronx, New York City.
 After playing the video game Skate with his brother and uncle at the age of 10, Jones was introduced to skateboarding and purchased his first skateboard from Target.
 Although Jones' older brother, Brian, eventually quit skateboarding, Tyshawn remained persistent without letting failures discourage him.
 After moving back to the Bronx from New Jersey, Jones focused on skating more due to a lack of friends.
 Encountering skaters that were better gave Jones a competitive drive which pushed Jones to become better.
 Jones watched skate footage growing up:

 I used to go home from school and watch Andrew Reynolds’ Baker 3 part.
 I would just rewind his frontside flip over the Hollywood 16 rail over and over and over.
 Br[y]an Herman, Antwuan Dixon… I’ve never even seen [Baker 3] all the way through, I’d just watch the parts.